CBI files FIR against conman impersonating as Assistant Commissioner at PMO

-New Delhi, June 3: The Central Bureau of Investigation (CBI) has filed an FIR against a conman who impersonated himself as an Assistant Commissioner posted at the Prime Minister's Office (PMO) and made calls to innocent individuals.
+New Delhi: The Central Bureau of Investigation (CBI) has filed an FIR against a conman who impersonated himself as an Assistant Commissioner posted at the Prime Minister's Office (PMO) and made calls to innocent individuals.

 A senior CBI official stated that they received the original complaint on December 12, 2022, from Anil Kumar Sharma.
 He alleged that an individual using the mobile number 70913-63733 was displayed as 'PMO Office Delhi' on Truecaller.